Diablo IV: Paladin Zealot Zeal Build – Infernal Chaos Guide

 Why the Zealous Shredder build works

-Zeal itself is straightforward on paper: it spends Faith and delivers rapid Physical Damage strikes.
-The reason it scales so well is what happens after the base skill.
-Zealot’s Legacy adds extra seeking strikes, which smooths out pack clear and helps you keep pressure on targets you are not perfectly standing on top of.
-Death or Glory changes the equation completely by making Zeal cost life instead of Faith, while also granting a damage and crit burst after that life loss.
-Then Zealous Oath and Fervor turn those fast hits into real scaling, because repeated Zeal and Ultimate attacks build stacks, crits create additional echo hits, and maximum Fervor grants Fortify.
+Zeal is straightforward on paper: it delivers rapid Physical Damage strikes.
+The scaling lives in what happens after the base skill.
+Zealot’s Legacy (a Zeal modifier) adds extra seeking strikes, which smooths out pack clear and keeps pressure on targets you are not perfectly standing on top of.
+Death or Glory changes the equation completely by making Zeal cost Life instead of resource, while granting a damage and crit burst after that Life loss.
+Then the Zealot Oath and its Fervor mechanic turn those fast hits into real scaling: critically striking with Zealot skills echoes the attack for additional damage per Fervor stack, and at maximum Fervor you Fortify for 1% of your Maximum Life.

 The result is a melee build that ramps in layers.
 Your first cast starts the engine.
 Your repeated casts add Fervor.
 Your crits echo into more hits.
 Your max stacks add Fortify.
 Your sustain improves because more hits mean more Life on Hit.
 Once that loop is online, the build stops feeling fragile and starts feeling like a blender that only gets safer while it is attacking.